awsdocs/aws-codebuild-user-guide/doc_source/vpc-support.md

 **Create a build project \(AWS CLI\)**

 For information about creating a build project, see [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.
-If you are using the AWS CLI with AWS CodeBuild, the service role used by AWS CodeBuild to interact with services on behalf of the IAM user must have the following policy attached: [Allow a User to Create a VPC Network Interface](auth-and-access-control-iam-identity-based-access-control.md#customer-managed-policies-example-create-vpc-network-interface)\.
+If you are using the AWS CLI with AWS CodeBuild, the service role used by AWS CodeBuild to interact with services on behalf of the IAM user must have the following policy attached: [Allow AWS CodeBuild Access to AWS Services Required to Create a VPC Network Interface](auth-and-access-control-iam-identity-based-access-control.md#customer-managed-policies-example-create-vpc-network-interface)\.

 The *vpcConfig* object should include your *vpcId*, *securityGroupIds*, and *subnets*\.
 + *vpcId*: Required value\.
 The VPC ID that AWS CodeBuild uses\.
 To get a list of all Amazon VPC IDs in your region, run this command: